corkami/collisions/README.md

 Now the problem is that we can't jump over a whole image like PNG or over a big structure like JPG.

-A possible workaround is to massage the compressed data or to chunk the image in tiny areas like in the case of the GIF Hashquine, but this is not optimal.
+A possible workaround is to massage the compressed data or to chunk the image in tiny areas like in the case of the GIF hashquine, but this is not optimal.

 Another idea that works generically is that the image data is also stored using this `length data` sequence structure: so if we take two GIFs with no animation, we only have to: